Eartumpet : Roger Mills, Musician, Composer and Sound Designer

 Exhibition site

-Here Nor There Radio @ Radio Flora, Hanover, DE
+Here Nor There Radio @ Radio Flora, Hanover, Germany, 21st June 2000.

 Featuring here nor there artists Roger Mills, Neil Jenkins, Mac Dunlop, Annie Lovejoy and Natalie Deseke.